-(b) In any case of a vehicle immobilized by a police officer or other horized obilized or authorized agent of the Town, there shall be placed on such vehicle in a conspicuous manner a notice to the owner of the vehicle stating that it has been immobilized, that any attempt to remove the vehicle may result in damage to the vehicle, that if the vehicle is moved and damaged any damage to the vehicle and/or device will be the responsibility of the owner and stating the place where necessary fees and charges may be paid to obtain release of the vehicle from immobilization.
+(b) In any case of a vehicle immobilized by a police officer or other authorized agent of the Town, there shall be placed on such vehicle in a conspicuous manner a notice to the owner of the vehicle stating that it has been immobilized, that any attempt to remove the vehicle may result in damage to the vehicle, that if the vehicle is moved and damaged any damage to the vehicle and/or device will be the responsibility of the owner and stating the place where necessary fees and charges may be paid to obtain release of the vehicle from immobilization.

 Sec.
 21.6c.
-Required Actions CHAPTER 21.
-Vehicles and Sec.
+Required Actions of Owner to Regain Possession.

+Sec.
 21-6d.
-Unauth

-of Owner to Regain Traffic Removal of Immol

-Possession.
-Removed Vehicle.
+Unauthorized Removal of Immobilized or Removed Vehicle.